Keilub/helloitscaleb/content/projects/1-wanderway.md

   </div>
 </div>

-When I was designing The Wanderway's brand identity, I wanted to capture the essence of exploration and wonder.
+When designing The Wanderway's brand identity, I wanted to capture the essence of exploration and wonder.
 These qualities define the world of picture books.
 I was inspired by the idea that every story begins with a moment of curiosity.
-This is akin to the wanderway path signs guide us into unknown realms.
+This is akin to the wanderway path signs guiding us into unknown realms.
 I envisioned a logo that would embody this spirit.
 While also symbolizing the spirit of exploration and discovery.

 As the logo emerged I explored various elements— typography, playful motifs, and symbolic imagery.
 I aimed to create a visual representation that not only symbolizes the joyous essence of picture books but also invites viewers of all ages to embark on a journey through the enchanting world of storytelling and text.